For organizational resilience and impact, focus on business model not overhead

 - This business model makes it difficult to break through the small- to middle-size stage of growth.
 This is the “too small to be big, and too big to be small” range of $2 million to $8 million in annual revenue.
 At $3 million to $4 million average annual revenue, Conflict Dynamics is in this range.
 The reason for this difficulty is that economies of scale only kick in when the organization exceeds approximately $8 million to $10 million annual revenue.
 At $8 million in annual program revenue and 10 percent average overhead rate, the overhead amount would be $727,272 a year.

-- Scaling impact may require upfront investments in new programs or new geographic areas.
+- Scaling impact and resilience may require upfront investments in new programs or new geographic areas.
 When there is high reliance on grant-related overhead, there are generally not a lot of funds available to invest in exploring new opportunities.

 Ultimately this business model on its own results in constrained and unreliable funding for not-for-profit organizations.
 That reality, and the consequences for intended impact have been well recognized.
 Several institutional donors have made commitments to provide more general operating support or restricted core funding, both prior to and during the pandemic: